 Soy Canada supports the Government of Canada LLP draft policy framework for adoption by key soybean trading nations.
 Soy Canada believes that the Government of Canada should refrain from implementing a domestic LLP policy until there is sufficient agreement among key grain trading nations to collectively commit to a LLP policy.

-Commercialization of new Genetically Modified (GM) Products
+Commercialization of new Genetically Modified (GM) and Gene-edited (GE) Products

 International Synchronization of GM Approvals